gosiakura/website/content/work/droneradar.md

 Introduce new functionality, ie. prediction about airspace availability in the the future (inclusion time factor into flight advice).

 ![alt text](/images/work/portfoliodroneradar1.png)
-*Existing droneradar app*
+*Existing droneradar app design*
 <br>
 **Actions**<br>
 The research is essential.<br>
 In-depth interview with stakeholders gave me an opportunity to understand business goals and planned evaluation of the project.
 Drone pilots problems research, together with face to face interviews I’ve took, gave me deep knowledge about users and their needs.
-At this place we’ve created *Personas*.<br>
+At this moment we were able to create *Personas*.<br>
-I have also performed usability tests taking advantage of a UAV course I went through.
+I have also performed usability tests taking advantage of a UAV course I went through.<br> Data analyse.<br>
-Data analyse.<br>
-Google Analytics data helped me to exclude unnecessary content.<br>
+Google Analytics data helped me to learn about user journey and exclude unnecessary content.<br>

 ![alt text](/images/work/Droneradarpersonas.png)
+*Identified Personas.Userflow*

 **Main identified issues**<br>
 Complexity of an application.<br>